 EGMH executes these activities annually with the support of dedicated volunteers and by partnering with peer cultural and educational organizations.

-Highlights of the Organization’s significant achievements:
+Highlights of the Organization’s significant achievements are:

 - Since 2006, EGMH has organized an annual Walk for Peace and “1000 Lights for Peace” cultural events at Miller Outdoor Theater, honoring and celebrating Mahatma Gandhi’s birthday.
 Over the years thousands of people in the Houston community have participated and are impacted by these annual events.
 EGMH has collaborated with more than 70 Houston‐area organizations to celebrate Mahatma Gandhi Week ‐ which consists of conducting a series of activities including essay, speech, poster, multi‐media and debate contests, field trips, storytelling, and other activities with the simple aim of involving youth so they may learn and understand the revolutionary work of Mahatma Gandhi.

 - In 2018 and 2019, EGMH’s “Gandhi Darshan” (Glimpses of Gandhi), exhibition was displayed at the University of Texas, Sam Houston State University, Houston Public Library downtown, Harris and Fort Bend County public libraries, Methodist West Hospital, and other locations in Greater Houston area as part of yearlong Gandhi Sesquicentennial celebrations.

 - In 2019, received written support from Honorable Dalai Lama, endorsing the building of Eternal Gandhi Museum Houston (EGMH) and Hon.
 Sylvester Turner, Mayor of Houston, issued a press release supporting the opening of the museum.